 sys.exit("Could not detach kernel driver: %s" % str(e))

 Kernel should detach the device now.
-Sometimes setting the default configuration is required, it won’t hurt:
+Sometimes, setting the default configuration is required.
+It won’t hurt:

 dev_handle.set_configuration()